Healthy weight and cancer risk

 - Fat cells release sex hormones that are linked with some cancers.

 - Body fat stimulates inflammation that promotes cancer development.

-Over 5,000 cancers diagnosed each year in Australian adults can be attributed to being above a healthy weight.
+Over 5,000 cancers diagnosed each year in Australian adults can be attributed to having overweight or obesity.

 How to check your health risk